 Member States will take into account, in the light of information from relevant sources such as UNDP, World Bank, IMF and OECD reports, whether the proposed export would seriously hamper the sustainable development of the recipient country.
-They will consider in this context in particular whether the recipient country's level of military expenditure is out of proportion to its level of social expenditure, taking into account also any EU or bilateral aid.
+They will consider in this context the recipient country's relative levels of military and social expenditure, taking into account also any EU or bilateral aid.